 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and groundwater wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

-Our water comes from the following source(s):
+ur water comes from the following source(s):

-Source Name -
+Source Name Туре

-WELL # 6 & 10 Туре
+WELL # 6 & 10 GROUND WATER

-WEEL#ORIO GROUND WATER
+VVELL#0&10